 Why yes, you can wear closed-toe flats

-Ah, the age old question: "It's too cold for sandals; I don't want to wear heels—what the heck do I wear with a maxi skirt?"
+Ah, the age-old question: "It's too cold for sandals; I don't want to wear heels—what the heck do I wear with a maxi skirt?"
 As tempting as it may be, ballet flats are not the answer!
-But their close cousin, the pointed d'orsay flat, is!
+But their close cousin, the pointed d'Orsay flat, is!
 Worn with the wrong outfit, ballet flats can easily take an ensemble from fabulous to frumpy but a pointed toe has a little more sophistication to make it just right.

 Add a leather jacket for an edgy twist

 Love to make a statement?
 A tulle maxi is surprisingly versatile.
-Make it casual for daytime with a plain white tee and leather jacket.
+Make it casual for daytime with a plain white tee and a leather jacket.
 It's also the perfect piece for a formal occasion with a silk cami, strappy heels and statement earrings.

 Go tomboy chic